 Yes, we will have to weather some rough - and I’m sure embarrassing, maybe even scary - months.
 Hopefully not as frightening as some fear.
 Boy won't be walking around alone with a nuclear briefcase.
+Maybe he'll fire someone about to investigate him.
 Still, waiting for his downfall, that will be the difficult segment where you get the opportunity for redemption.
 That is imperative for redemption.
 You cannot have redemption if you go sailing along in smooth seas. .

 But, Don leads the country on a path so wacky, that Republicans and Democrats actually come together as - like that Pledge says - one nation, indivisible and unite on something.
 Throwing him out.

 We admit to the world, “Okay, we went a bit daffy.
 Not a bit daffy, Straight out.
 We overdid our utter disgust with bullshit politics, our loathing of politicians, made some adjustments, returned to our senses, got up off the canvas and are fighting back.”
 Can collectively say - as Ali famously said to George Foreman in the 5th round after taking a pounding in Kinshasa - “Now, it’s my turn.”
 Three rounds later, it was over.
 Ali had his glorious redemption.

 And now it could be America’s turn.
 Elect Trump and you’ll see.
 He will screw up.
 He can’t help it.
 Fool's running around with blinders that make it seem like Seabiscuit had on wide-angle night vision googles.